-CCL SEGMENT
+CCL Segment

-CCL Label is believed to be a leading global producer of innovative label solutions for consumer product marketing companies in the personal care, food & beverage, household chemical and promotional segments of the industry, and also supplies regulated labels to major pharmaceutical, healthcare and industrial chemical customers.
-CCL Design supplies long-life, high performance labels and other products to automotive, electronics and durable goods companies.
-CCL Secure supplies polymer banknote substrate, pressure sensitive stamps, passports and other security documents to government institutions.
-The Segment's product lines include pressure sensitive, shrink sleeve, stretch sleeve, in-mould, precision printed and die cut metal and plastic components, expanded content labels, pharmaceutical instructional leaflets, graphic security features and plastic tubes.
+There are five customer sectors inside the CCL Segment.
+The Company trades in three of them as CCL Label (with Label substituted as relevant for Tube and Container product lines) and one each as CCL Design and CCL Secure.
+The differentiated CCL sub-branding points to the nature of the application for the final product.
+The sectors have many common or overlapping customers, process technologies, information technology systems, raw material suppliers and operational infrastructures.
+CCL Label supplies innovative specialized label, plastic tube, aluminum aerosol and specialty bottle solutions to Home & Personal Care and Food & Beverage companies.
+It also supplies regulated and complex multi-layer labels and specialty folding cartons for major pharmaceutical, consumer medicine, medical instrument and industrial or consumer chemical customers referred to as the Healthcare & Specialty business.
+CCL Design supplies long-life, high-performance labels and complex engineered parts to automotive, electronics and durable goods companies.
+CCL Secure supplies polymer banknote substrate, pressure sensitive stamps, passport components, ID cards and other security documents to government institutions.

-The CCL Segment now operates 150 plants globally, which includes 37 manufacturing plants in North America, two plants in Canada, one in Puerto Rico and 34 in the United States.
+The Segment's product lines include pressure sensitive labels, shrink sleeves, stretch sleeves, in-mould labels, precision printed and die cut metal, glass and plastic components, expanded content labels, pharmaceutical instructional leaflets, specialty folded cartons, graphic security features, extruded or labeled plastic tubes, aluminum aerosols or specialty bottles and printed polymer security film substrates.
+The CCL Segment now operates 149 plants globally, which includes 37 manufacturing plants in North America, two plants in Canada, one in Puerto Rico and 34 in the United States.

-In Europe, the CCL Segment now operates 51 manufacturing plants, with three plants in Austria, three in Denmark, four in France, 12 in Germany, one in Hungary, three in Italy, two in the Netherlands, four in Poland, five in Russia, one in Switzerland, and 13 in the United Kingdom.
+In Europe, the CCL Segment now operates 55 manufacturing plants, with three plants in Austria, three in Denmark, four in France, 13 in Germany, one in Hungary, three in Italy, three in the Netherlands, four in Poland, four in Russia, two in Switzerland, and 15 in the United Kingdom.

-In Latin America, the CCL Segment operates 16 plants, with eight in Mexico, six in Brazil, one in Argentina and one in Chile.
+In Latin America, the CCL Segment operates 15 plants, with seven in Mexico, six in Brazil, one in Argentina and one in Chile.

-In Asia Pacific, Middle East and Africa, the CCL Segment now operates 46 manufacturing plants, with four plants in Australia, 17 plants in China, one in Egypt, one in Israel, one in Korea, six in Malaysia, one in New Zealand, one in Oman, one in Pakistan, one in the Philippines, one in Saudi Arabia, two in Singapore, one in South Africa, three in Thailand, one in Turkey, one in United Arab Emirates and three in Vietnam.
+In Asia Pacific, Middle East and Africa, the CCL Segment now operates 42 manufacturing plants, with four plants in Australia, 13 plants in China, one in Egypt, one in Israel, one in Korea, six in Malaysia, one in New Zealand, one in Oman, one in Pakistan, one in the Philippines, one in Saudi Arabia, two in Singapore, one in South Africa, three in Thailand, one in Turkey, one in United Arab Emirates and three in Vietnam.